Homocysteine and cholesterol

 Iodine, found in all fish, iodised sea salt and seaweeds.
 UK intake of Iodine is usually below the RDA while Japanese people who eat seaweed daily may have a hundred times our RDA in their daily diet.
 Buy a bag of seagreens in a health food store and start putting a few teaspoons in your soups or stews, think of it like mixed herbs. *Wholemeal: most people are better avoiding modern wheat and using spelt or other grains.
 Spelt is “Roman army bread” it was the daily bread of 2000 years ago; most people are OK to eat this grain but it does have gluten in it so no use to coeliacs.

-Supplements: I recommend the use of specific vitamin and mineral formulas but need to test these in a consultation to know which ones work best for a given individual.
-In the absence of this find the best multi formula you can containing all the listed supplemets in this essay.
-ALso read my essay “Design your own nutrional program” in this articles section of the web-site.
+Supplements: I recommend the use of specific vitamin and mineral formulas.
 For proven high homocysteine levels there are specialist formulas such as TMG (also called betaine).
 Testing can be done by AK or blood test, Kilmer McKully says normal blood levels should be under 6.
-The British Medical Assocation says under 15, I suspect Dr McKully’s level is correct.
+The British Medical Assocation says under 12, I suspect Dr McKully’s level is correct.

 But what about cholesterol?
 Cholesterol is the building block used to make most hormones.
-In my opinion I suspect cholesterol accumulates due to a lack of vitamin and mineral co-factors needed to convert it into these hormones.
-Possibly this conversion may also be blocked due to heavy metals in the body.
 Diet only accounts for 4% of our cholesterol levels, the rest we make.
 If we lack certain hormones maybe the body, makes more cholesterol to try and get more hormones made.
 Vitamin B3 encourages cholesterol conversion into pregnenolone from which hormones are made, but beware it can cause temporary (for 30 minutes usually) and harmless flushing.
 This effect can be reduced or eliminated by taking a baby aspirin 30 minutes before the B3 and in any case you get used to the B3 flush after about a month.
 Flush free niacin is made by some manufacturers including those above.

 To lower cholesterol naturally: